Motoyama-ji

 The Shippōzan Motoyama-ji (七宝山 本山寺) is a Shingon Buddhist temple of the Kōyasan sect in Mitoyo, Kagawa Prefecture, Japan.
 It was established by Emperor Heizei's order in 807.
-Hayagriva is a principal image.
+Hayagriva is the principal image.
 The temple has undergone several reconstruction efforts since its founding, including the rebuilding of its Main Hall (which is a National Treasure of Japan) in 1300.

 Motoyama-ji is temple No.70 in the Shikoku Pilgrimage.